Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.instances.addResourcePolicies({ instance: "instance", project: "project", zone: "zone",  });

 /*
 Retrieves an aggregated list of all of the instances in your project across all regions and zones.
 The performance of this method degrades when a filter is specified on a project that has a very large number of instances.
-To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.instances.aggregatedList({ project: "project",  });